pfucile/GIPPO/README.md

 Save the content of the Grasshopper Design Platform folder in your computer Open the GIPPO_1.0.0.gh file on your Grasshopper environment.
 In case some boxes appear with a warning sign, right click on them --> Update --> select the *.ghcluster file labelled above the box from the Beta_Clusters file.
+In the grasshopper script, a step-by-step guide to successfully operate GIPPO is provided.

 ### Matlab Standalone app
 Run GIPPO_Matlab_App_Installer.exe installer and follow the instructions.
+Once the app is installed, launch the *.exe file:
+1) Click on the "Start parallel computing processors" to enable the multi-core processing;
+2) Choose the optimization method (i.e., min-based or max-based);
+3) A browsing window will pop up.
+Select the folder where the files from the grasshopper script (step 3) were saved;
+4) Wait for the optimization to be over;
+5) The "Save Optimized Path" button will pop up.
+Name and save the file(s);
+6) Go back to Grasshopper and prepare your gcode!